blazium-engine/blazium-docs/tutorials/scripting/how_to_read_the_godot_api.rst

 qualifiers.

 Below that is a detailed summary of what the method does and its use case(s).
-It may include code samples and/or links to relevant parts of the Godot API.
+It may include code samples and/or links to relevant parts of the Blazium API.